yyy11178/GSULC/README.md

 # Introduction
-Datasets and source code for our paper CRSSC: Salvage Reusable Samples from Noisy Data for Robust Learning<br>
+Datasets and source code for our paper A Global Selection and Uncertainly Loss Correction Method for Web-Supervised Fine-Grained Visual Classification<br>
 # Network Architecture